 Dynamic Range of the Human Eye

 The human eye has an incredible dynamic range that is estimated to be around 20 stops.
-A stop is simply a measurement of light that will be further explained in the next article within the HDR series.
+A stop is simply a measurement of light that will be further explained in a later article within this HDR series.
 The dynamic range of the human eye is significantly broader than most DSLR cameras with ranges between 10-14 stops.

 For example, take a moment and look at the room around you.
 Most likely, you will see a room with bright highlights where you have lighting (be it a window or tungsten light) and you will also see dark shadows where the light isn’t falling.
 However, our eyes can generally see the entire dynamic range within a scene like this.
 Meaning, you can see details in the shadows and simultaneously see the detail in the highlights.
 Take a moment and walk outside, after your eyes adjust, you can once again see all the detail in the shadows and the highlights (even when looking in the direction of the sun).

 However, in these same scenes, the average camera is only going to see a portion of that 20 stop range.
 For example, if your camera has a dynamic range of 10 stops, then the camera will see half of the range that your eyes would see.
 Let’s relate this to our examples.
 If you are inside, and you are trying to see the detail in the shadow areas of your room, your camera is going to reach a limit where everything brighter than that 10 stop range will be completely blown out.
 Likewise, stepping outside, if you wanted to capture the detail in the clouds and bright sky, the camera will not be able to show detail in the darker shadows that are below the horizon line.